Clashes in India’s capital as protesting farmers enter Delhi in fresh challenge to Modi

 The farmers want the government to rescind the three laws, which deregulate the buying and selling of agricultural goods.
 Last week, the government offered to suspend implementation of the laws for 18 months, but farmer unions have stuck to their demand for a full repeal.

+Hundreds of protesters entered the Red Fort, formerly home to rulers of the Mughal dynasty and a symbol of state power in India.
+They scaled the monument’s walls and hoisted a flag associated with Sikhism as armed police in riot gear looked on.

+Kaka Singh, 21, was overwhelmed by the sight of the flag flying atop the ramparts.
+For the last two months, Singh was among tens of thousands of farmers camped out at the border between Delhi and Haryana.
+“We are challenging Modi to listen to our voices,” he said.
+“We have shown this government our strength. "

-Political leaders, farmer union officials and a Delhi police spokesman called for calm on Tuesday as the protests continued.
-The demonstrations unfolded on Republic Day, a national holiday marking the birth of India’s constitution that is celebrated with a military parade down Delhi’s main ceremonial avenue.
+The clashes unfolded on Republic Day, a national holiday marking the birth of India’s constitution that is celebrated with a military parade down Delhi’s main ceremonial avenue.

 Farmers planned a different kind of commemoration.
 Shriram Singh, 78, a village head from Uttar Pradesh, said he led 2,000 people on 500 tractors into Delhi on Tuesday.
 “Modi is not listening to farmers,” he said.
 “He thinks we are weak, but we will show him today how determined farmers are.”